doctrine/doctrine-laminas-hydrator/docs/en/performance-considerations.rst

 applications was doing 10 unnecessary database calls).

 In fact, the fix is ultra simple : if you don’t need specific fieldsets in a form, remove them.
-Here is the fix EditUserForm :
+Here is the fix EditUserForm:

 .. code:: php